QxLabIreland/listening-test/README.md

 In the backend container, there is no process management tool such as supervisor.
 It just uses python3 to run.

-### Run with our AWS AMI and EC2

-Launch an AWS EC2 instance, select community AMIs, and then search `ami-0e8863cb7176cf461`.
-The region of this AMIs is in `eu-west-1`.

-After the successful launch, you can use `cd ~/listeningTest && sudo docker-compose up` to bring the app online.
-Make sure inbound port 80 is open to the public in the AWS security group settings.

 ### Run with an AWS EC2

 With an AWS EC2, get the instance first and then you will need to install [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/).
 Please make sure ports 80 and 443 of the EC2 instance are open for public access.